 The Customer shall obtain a statement of confirmation from the relevant party that the reinstatement has been completed to their satisfaction.
-These confirmations shall be summarised in a document log and submitted as an appendix.
 This shall be submitted to EirGrid before the ownership of the circuit is transferred.

 The Customer shall advise EirGrid of the programme of cable civil works so that EirGrid can witness installation works.
 The Customer shall ensure adequate Quality Assurance is performed on site.
 Weekly reports of duct installation and cable pulling weekly report shall be prepared and submitted to EirGrid during the course of the works.